General

 Image scanning

-To scan images, I have acquired an Epson Perfection 1670.
-It works
+To scan images, I have acquired a Canon Canoscan 8600F.
+It works well

-To scan an image seems to take about 20 – 30 sec.
-This can seem long
+To scan an image seems to take about 10 sec.
+This can seem long when

-when you are scanning a book, but when it comes to images it should
+you are scanning a book, but when it comes to images it should be remembered

-be remembered that they usually require much more time than that for
+that they usually require much more time than that for touch-up, editing,

-touch-up, editing, format conversion, import to a web editor and so
+format conversion, import to a web editor and so forth.

 Transparencies are placed in a special holder.
 Ideally, you should